 Employee numbers associated with the subject development will be maintained from the existing permitted development under Reg. ref.
 07/267.
 These are ca. 46 full-time staff and a further ca. 26 contract truck drivers; however the number of workers may fluctuate depending on market demands.
 Local population growth due to workers migrating to the local area is not anticipated as the current employment levels are to be maintained.
 Therefore, any potential growth in local population attributable to the subject development is deemed to be negligible.
-It is considered that there has been, and there is, no impact on other population factors such as population age distribution, population density, household composition or commuting patterns as a result of this substitute consent development.
+It is anticipated that there will be no impact on other population factors such as population age distribution, population density, household composition or commuting patterns as a result of this S37L development proposed proceeding.